Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems

-The regularity of viscosity solutions for the parabolic obstacle problem is studied by \citep{byun2018nondivergence} in the linear case with VMO leading coefficients when the obstacle is in $W^{1,2,p}$ and by \citep{byun2022w} in the fully nonlinear elliptic case when the operator satisfies the same VMO assumption as in our study and the obstacle is in $W^{1,2,p}$.

-Our approach builds on the approximation argument developed in \cite{byun2018nondivergence} and \cite{byun2022w}.
-We extend the argument in \cite{byun2018nondivergence} to the fully nonlinear parabolic case and allow the operator to be only measurable rather than continuous and the obstacle to be irregular.
-We first obtain a $W^{1,2,p}$-estimate when the obstacle is in $W^{1,2,p}$ using known estimates on the regularity of solutions of the Dirichlet problem, e.g., Theorem 12.1.7 and 15.1.3 in \cite{krylov2018sobolev}.
-We then show by induction that the existence and regularity results for a single $W^{1,2,p}$-obstacle carry to the pointwise maximum of a finite number of $W^{1,2,p}$-obstacles (Lemma \ref{theorem:existenceobstacleproblemfiniteA}).
-Finally, we use a limit argument to consider the general case.

-Our argument relies on PDE methods and generalizes existing results derived by probabilistic methods in the context of optimal stopping.\footnote{The connection between obstacle problems and stochastic control and stopping problems and stochastic games had received considerable attention in the literature.
-See, e.g., \citep{bensoussan1978inegalites,friedman1982variational, karatzas2001controller,peskir2006optimal,strulovici2015smoothness}.} For example, \cite{decamps2006irreversible} consider the elliptic obstacle equation associated with an optimal stopping problem when the payoff upon stopping (i.e., the obstacle) is the maximum of two smooth convex functions.
-The authors use a local time argument to show that the decision-maker never stops at the convex kink.
+To address the primitives' lack of regularity, researchers have often used techniques tailored to their specific application.
+For instance, \cite{decamps2006irreversible} consider the elliptic obstacle equation associated with an optimal stopping problem when the payoff upon stopping (i.e., the obstacle) is the maximum of two smooth convex functions, and use a probabilistic local time argument to show that the decision-maker never stops at the convex kink.